chromium/chromium/docs/infra/new_builder.md

 apply values that are widely used for the bucket (e.g. bucket and executable).

-Each builder group has a function (sometimes multiple) defined that can be used to define a builder that runs with that builder group name and sets group-specific defaults.
+Each builder group has a function (sometimes multiple) defined that can be used to define a builder that sets the `builder_group` property to the group and sets group-specific defaults defaults.
 Find the block of builders defined using the appropriate function and add a new definition, which may be as simple as:

 ```starlark